Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: Introduction

 In our previous work~\cite{Mandal:2023jnv}, we demonstrated that a minimal FN extension of the SM with three RHNs can successfully account for DM, with the flavon acting as a portal between the dark sector and the SM.
 In that framework, the lightest RHN emerges as a viable DM candidate, with the observed relic abundance achieved through both freeze-in and freeze-out mechanisms, while remaining consistent with all relevant phenomenological and experimental constraints.
 The present work builds on this setup by addressing the origin of the baryon asymmetry.
 While the lightest RHN remains the DM candidate and is effectively decoupled from thermal leptogenesis dynamics, the two heavier RHNs can naturally generate the observed baryon asymmetry through standard thermal leptogenesis~\cite{Fukugita:1986hr}.
-Their CP-violating decays receive additional flavon-mediated contributions induced by complex FN coefficients.
+The generation of the lepton asymmetry is driven not only by standard CP-violating decays but also receives contributions from an additional $2\leftrightarrow2$ scattering process induced by complex FN coefficients involving flavon in the initial state.
 These new CP-violating sources enhance the lepton asymmetry generated in out-of-equilibrium RHN decays, which is then converted into baryon asymmetry through electroweak sphaleron processes~\cite{Kuzmin:1985mm}.
 We show that successful leptogenesis can be achieved while remaining consistent with low-energy flavor observables, fermion mass hierarchies, neutrino oscillation data, and the DM phenomenology established in our earlier work.
 In particular, we analyze two parametrically distinct regimes of the FN symmetry-breaking scale $v_\phi$, corresponding to freeze-in and freeze-out DM production.
 In the freeze-in regime, $v_\phi \sim 10^{8}\,\text{GeV}$ and flavon-mediated interactions are highly suppressed, whereas in the freeze-out regime, $v_\phi \sim \mathcal{O}(1)\,\text{TeV}$ and these interactions are significantly stronger.
 Despite this hierarchy and the resulting differences in RHN dynamics, efficient thermal leptogenesis can be realized in both regions.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the FN framework, including the field content, charge assignments, and effective interactions relevant for fermion masses and mixings.
 Section~\ref{sec:constraint} presents the experimental constraints, with emphasis on $B_{d,s}$-meson and kaon mixing observables.
 In Sec.~\ref{sec:boltzmann}, we derive the CP asymmetries and Boltzmann equations relevant for thermal leptogenesis.
 Numerical results are presented in Sec.~\ref{sec:results}, where we analyze parameter regions compatible with freeze-in and freeze-out DM scenarios (Secs.~\ref{sec:freeze-in} and~\ref{sec:freeze-out}).
 Finally, Sec.~\ref{sec:summary} summarizes our conclusions, while technical details are collected in the appendices.